dani-barrientos/MEL/README.md

 [![CMake](https://github.com/dani-barrientos/MEL/actions/workflows/cmake.yml/badge.svg?branch=main)](https://github.com/dani-barrientos/MEL/actions/workflows/cmake.yml)
 # MEL
-See ENLACE A DOC for MEL documentation
+See https://dani-barrientos.github.io/MEL/index.html for MEL documentation
 # vcpkg
  If CMake variable **USE_SPDLOG** is set to *true*. code is compiled using spdlog as the logging library.
 In this case vcpkg need to be installed.
 As a summary:
    - Follow installacion instructions in https://vcpkg.io/en/getting-started.html.
 It consists basically on cloning the vcpkg github repository and execute a couple of scripts